stephenscaff/renderHBS/readme.md

 # RenderHBS

-A utility to compile and render handlebars templates from a data sourc.
-Uses the Fetch API, so polyfilel that if need be.
+A utility to compile and render handlebars templates (client side) from a data source.
+Uses the Fetch API, so polyfill that if need be.

 ES5 and ES6 versions included.